zero01101/openOutpaint/README.md

  you'll obviously need A1111's webUI installed before you can use this, thus you're presumed to have an operational python install up and running to boot.

  ### notes
- -  technically you can run it directly in browser as a bare `file://` protocol webpage but that's _really_ not recommended as you'll have to add `null` as an accepted domain to your `--cors-allow-origins` option which just seems like it's a visibly poor decision.
+ -  technically you can run it directly in browser as a bare `file://` protocol webpage but that's _really_ not recommended as you'll have to add `null` as an accepted domain to your `--cors-allow-origins` option which just seems like it's a visibly poor decision
- - a deliciously simple launch script (thanks [@jasonmhead](https://github.com/jasonmhead)! (https://github.com/zero01101/openOutpaint/pull/1)) is included to pop up a teensy tiny python-based local webserver, however you may have to manually `chmod +x openOutpaint.sh` on mac/linux.
+ - a deliciously simple launch script (thanks [@jasonmhead](https://github.com/jasonmhead)! (https://github.com/zero01101/openOutpaint/pull/1)) is included to pop up a teensy tiny python-based local webserver, however you may have to manually `chmod +x openOutpaint.sh` on mac/linux
- - the address http://127.0.0.1:3456 will be used as the host address for openOutpaint in the below quickstart; your local setup may use a different IP address or port.  you can of course modify the included launch script to point at a different port than 3456 if desired, as well.
+ - the address http://127.0.0.1:3456 will be used as the host address for openOutpaint in the below quickstart; your local setup may use a different IP address or port.  you can of course modify the included launch script to point at a different port than 3456 if desired, as well

 ### quickstart
  1. clone this repo to your homelab's webserver (i mean who doesn't have a couple of those lying around?) or somewhere on your local pc